 Harris Kern's Enterprise Computing Institute

-The Harris Kern Enterprise Computing Institute is a consortium of leading industry experts responsible for the design and implementation of "world-class" IT organizations.
-The underlying objective of the Harris Kern Enterprise Computing Institute is to be the world's foremost source of information on building the ideal IT organization.
-Organizations that master our approach and techniques will ensure that their IT initiatives are closely aligned with their business objectives.
+The underlying objective of Harris Kern's Enterprise Computing Institute is to be the world's foremost source of information on managing enterprise computing in the 21st century.
+Organizations that master our approach and techniques will ensure that their IT infrastructurecomprising mainframe, client/server, and Internet computingare closely aligned with their business objectives.
 Surprisingly, technology is the easy part.
 The key is in taking a comprehensive approach that includes people, process, and organization.

 Our approach and techniques are proven.
-Placing special emphasis on organization, people, process, and technology, we have assisted numerous companies to assess, build, and manage complex computing environments.
-These companies include, among others, The Royal Hong Kong Jockey Club, Standard & Poors, Twentieth Century Fox, U.S. Satellite Broadcasting, The Weather Channel, GE Capital, several Time Warner companies, TransAmerica Corporation, and Fannie Mae.
-Over the next few months we will describe our approach, methodologies, processes, organizational structures, and technology architectures in a series of exciting articles that will allow you to build a world-class IT organization.
+Placing special emphasis on organization, people, process, and technology, we have assisted numerous companies to assess, build, and manage complex distributed infrastructures.
+The companies include, among others, The Royal Hong Kong Jockey Club, Standard & Poors, Twentieth Century Fox, U.S. Satellite Broadcasting, The Weather Channel, several Time Warner companies, Warner Brothers, CNF, TransAmerica Corporation, Sony Pictures, Fannie Mae, and Hong Kong International Terminals.
+Over the next few months we will describe our approach, methodologies, processes, organizational structures, and technology architectures in a series of exciting articlesarticles that will allow you to build a world-class IT infrastructure.